Stazed/rakarrack-plus/README.md

 Additional Information
 ----------------------
 *   File bug reports at (https://github.com/Stazed/rakarrack-plus)
-*   See the "rakarrack-plut.txt" file for individual effect and LV2 changes
+*   See the "rakarrack-plus.txt" file for individual effect and LV2 changes
 *   See README.legacy for previous version information
 *   You may find additional information on the official rakarrack site (http://rakarrack.sourceforge.net)
 *   This project was forked from (https://github.com/ssj71/rakarrack) >> (https://github.com/Stazed/rakarrack)